WatersJE/AKR_calibration_and_selection/README.md

 * `background.py` - routines for creating background spectra for substraction prior to calibration

-* `calibration.py` - routines for calibration and further data manipulation.
-Requires manual change to filepath for ephemeris data _(change to control by cmd input)_.
-Needs specific csv file and data labels at present.
+* `calibration.py` - routines for calibration and other relevant data processing.

 * `snr.py` - routines to calculate signal-to-noise ratio (SNR) for each spin and resulting average spectrum.